tzcytpm/pl-comms-web/docs/labs.md

 # Labs features

-If Labs is enabled in the [privateLINE Comms config](config.md), you can enable some of these features by going to `Settings->Labs`.
+If Labs is enabled in the [privateLINE Comms Dev config](config.md), you can enable some of these features by going to `Settings->Labs`.
 This list is non-exhaustive and subject to change, chat in [#element-web:matrix.org](https://matrix.to/#/#element-web:matrix.org) for more information.